 BPA documentation requirements consider these different charger types.
-More detailed information is available on the Regional Technical Forum website.
+Visit the Regional Technical Forum website for more information.

 This measure is available for all types of new and existing residential buildings (single-family, manufactured, and multifamily).

 ENERGY STAR Level 2 EV Charger measures are available through the following channels: